|

 the song.
 It is the first time SyCo has signed up a non-singing act solely to

 make a video.
+In

 an interview the day after the final, Sampson told of his return to normality

 the Monday after the event.
+In

 2011 he appeared in the BBC1 drama, Waterloo Road.